VISION AND DEVELOPMENT

 Another important focus was to develop TEAM effort and teamwork through ongoing communication with students and Trainers.
-Every form of communication and every decision was and continues to be based on this principle: ‘Which approach/decision will bring out the best in us, bring out the best in the other person, and be of the greatest benefit to the situation we find ourselves in?
-This approach requires that all communication comes from a centredness within the Heart and that all decisions are based on the motivation: ‘for the greater good of all’!
+Every form of communication and every decision was and continues to be based on this principle: ‘Which approach/decision will bring out the best in us, bring out the best in the other person, and be of the greatest benefit to the situation we find ourselves in?’
+This approach requires that all communication comes from a centeredness within the Heart and that all decisions are based on the motivation: ‘.. for the greater good of all’!

 Since 2008 another important change was introduced, namely the practice of sharing workshop benefits and responsibilities.
-So in 2008 all level 4 workshops were given over to the Beginner Trainers, which meant that they now were in charge of the whole Module 1 training programme.
-And in the following years other Institute created programmes were given over to qualified Trainers for the expansion of their businesses.
+So in 2008 all level 4 workshops were given over to the Beginner Trainers.
+This meant that they now were in charge of the whole Module 1 training programme.
+And in the following years, other Institute created programmes were given over to qualified Trainers for the expansion of their businesses.

 Giving over the full Module 1 training to Beginner Trainers had the significant consequence that the Institute buildings now lost their purpose as the Training Centre for MA-URI Healing Arts in Europe.
-With the recession having a profound effect on students’ financial situation in e.g. Poland and Lithuania, Hungary and Romania, our spontaneous decision was to take over the travelling and offer the new E-2 Training in Poland, Hungary and Lithuania for the different European groups.
+With the recession having a profound effect on students’ financial situation in e.g. Poland and Lithuania, Hungary and Romania, our spontaneous decision was to take over the travelling and offer a European version of the Module 2 Training to students in Poland, Hungary and Lithuania.
 This meant that the Institute could again become the ‘floating Island’ it started out as!
 Interesting development, indeed!